🍽️ RESTAURANT INSURANCE SPECIALISTS

 Texas Dramshop Act + Safe-Harbor Documentation Discipline

-The Texas Dramshop Act imposes negligence-based liability with the "obvious intoxication presenting clear danger" trigger.
-The TABC seller-server training safe-harbor defense is the central operator-grade defense substance.
+The Texas Dramshop Act imposes negligence-based liability with the 'obvious intoxication presenting clear danger' trigger.
+The TABC seller-server training safe-harbor defense is the central operator-grade the defense.
 Harris County moderate-to-elevated venue patterns concentrate on Houston subset; documentation discipline determines defense outcome at claim time.
 The safe-harbor lives or dies on observable seller-server training records plus management observation logs plus transaction-record audit trail.

 Real exampleAn anonymized scenario: A Washington Avenue Houston restaurant faced a dram-shop claim from off-premises injury.
 Safe-harbor defense applied — TABC certification records and management observation logs were central to dismissal.